LeonardKachi/Book-Recommendation-Web-App/README.md

 ## 📜 License

-MIT — feel free to fork and improve!
+MIT — fork it, learn from it, build on it ✨